HughP/Koine-Reported-Speech-Comparison/README.md

 ### Things

 Broadly speaking: `Things` need to be categorized.
 I am not sure if this happens in the corpus or if this happens in a dictionary to which the corpus is dynamically linked (as in Linked Data linked).
 In dealing with pronouns, it would be very helpful if `people` and `places` had specific ID's (which are dereferenceable) worked out based on semantics (rather than Strong's numbers).
-One option, which I'm not a particular fan of is using something like  `sameAs: "WikiDataID"``
+One option, which I'm not a particular fan of is using something like  `sameAs: "WikiDataID"`.
+I am not a fan of using WikiData for two reasons:
+1. the entries in WikiData seem to evolve without constraint, part of that evolution is that entities are unconstrained and under-defined.
+For example, an entity might be about a concept and also have a painting, which the painter says is about the concept.
+Really the concept is the subject of the painting, but the painting is its own "thing"; another part of the evolution is that some entities are redirected to newer endpoints when concepts are merged.
+2. Concepts as a dereferenceable entity should be rooted in the linguistics and the cognitive expression the author is trying to evoke to their audience.
+It is not always clear how to do this with WikiData, where the endpoints are not under the editorial authority or practice of a source control (opinion).

 ```
 <w thingType="person" sameAs="Q302" id="" wordAnchorID="" referenceType="Name">Jesus</w>